jimporter/mopack/doc/reference/file-structure.md

 ## Options

-The `options` section lets you specify project-wide options to configure *all* your dependencies, or all of those with a particular source or builder.
+The `options` section lets you specify project-wide options to configure *all* your dependencies, or all of those with a particular origin or builder.

 ```yaml
 options: